Sigfried Giedion

-Sigfried Giedion (sometimes spelled Siegfried Giedion; 14 April 1888, Prague – 10 April 1968, Zürich) was a Bohemian-born Swiss historian and critic of architecture.
+Sigfried Giedion (also spelled Siegfried Giedion; 14 April 1888 in Prague – 10 April 1968 in Zürich) was a Bohemian-born Swiss historian and critic of architecture.
 His ideas and books, Space, Time and Architecture, and Mechanization Takes Command, had an important conceptual influence on the members of the Independent Group at the Institute of Contemporary Arts in the 1950s.
 Giedion was a pupil of Heinrich Wölfflin.
-He was the first secretary-general of the Congrès International d'Architecture Moderne, and taught at the Massachusetts Institute of Technology, Harvard University, and the ETH-Zurich.
+He was the first secretary-general of the Congrès International d'Architecture Moderne (CIAM), and taught at the Massachusetts Institute of Technology, Harvard University, and the ETH-Zurich.

 In Space, Time & Architecture (1941), Giedion wrote an influential standard history of modern architecture, while Mechanization Takes Command established a new kind of historiography.

 Biography

-Sigfried Giedion was the son of a textile manufacturer from Zugersee.
+Sigfried Giedion was born in Prague to Swiss-Jewish parents.
+His father was a textile manufacturer from Zugersee.
 He graduated from the University of Vienna in 1913 with a degree in engineering.
 Not wanting to enter the family business, he wrote poems and plays, one of which was staged by Max Reinhardt.
 He then studied art history in Munich with Heinrich Wölfflin, graduating in 1922 with a thesis on Romanesque and late Baroque Classicism.
-This work aroused the interest of A.E.
-Brinckmann, a well-known art historian, who invited him to Cologne, an offer that Giedion refused because he was not interested in an academic career.
+This work aroused the interest of A. E. Brinckmann, a well-known art historian, who invited him to Cologne, an offer that Giedion refused because he was not interested in an academic career.
 Instead, in 1923 he attended the Bauhaus, where he met Walter Gropius.
-From that meeting he got closer and closer to the Bauhaus and its protagonists, becoming himself a precursor of the modern movement.
+From that meeting he got closer to the Bauhaus and its protagonists, becoming himself a precursor of the modern movement.